Implementing backjumping by throw/1 and catch/3 of Prolog: Examples

-Now we are ready to add backjumping to program $P_2$.
+Procedure ${\it sat\_c n f}$ is transformed into { } Program $P_2$ consists of clauses (\ref{clause1.ex.P2}) -- (\ref{clause8.ex.P2}).
+An initial query ${\it sat\_c n f}(sat,0)$ results in checking the satisfiability of a conjunction of clauses $sat$.
+Now we add backjumping to $P_2$.
 The backjumping has to be triggered instead of a failure of ${\it sat\_cl}$.
 The latter happens when the first argument of ${\it sat\_cl}$ is $[\,]$.
-The new program $P_3$ contains the procedure ${\it sat\_cl}$ of $P_2$ and additionally the following clause, triggering a backjump.
+The new program $P_3$ contains the procedure ${\it sat\_cl}$ of $P_2$, and additionally a clause

-When ${\it N s}$ is $[\,]$ then there is no target for backjumping and standard backtracking is performed.
-Predicate ${\it s am sort}$/3 is a SICStus library predicate which sorts a list according to a given relation, in this case {\tt>}.
+triggering a backjump.
+When ${\it H L}<0$ then there is no target for backjumping, and standard backtracking is performed.

-The procedure ${\it sat\_c n f}$ of the new program $P_3$, is constructed out of that of ${\it sat\_c n f}$ by transforming its second clause as described in Approach 2:
+The procedure ${\it sat\_c n f}$ of the new program $P_3$, is constructed out of that of $P_2$ by transforming clause (\ref{clause8.ex.P2}) as described in Approach 2:

-So backjumping related to the variable number $i$, implemented as $throw(i)$, arrives to a clause instance where ${\it N new}$ is $i$.
-The whole $catch(\ldots)$ fails, and the control backtracks to the ${\it sat\_c l}$ invocation that assigned the variable number $i$.
-(An additional predicate ${\it b t id}$ was not needed, as ${\it sat\_c l}$ provides the unique identifier.)

-Note that the target of the proposed intelligent backtracking is a choice point within the execution of this invocation of ${\it sat\_c l}$.
-Thus the implemented backjump does not substantially differ from the intelligent backtracking, as the search space for ${\it sat\_c l}$ is small. ( It is of the size of the clause dealt with, i.e.\ it may be assumed constant, while it seems that the size of the tree fragment skipped in the backjumping may be exponential w.r.t.\ the number of clauses of the SAT problem.)